jentery/401/index.md

 *Thursday, September 7th*

 * There's no need to prep for our first meeting.
-We'll introduce ourselves, talk about the course, review this course outline, and discuss what's available in the lab.
+We'll introduce ourselves, talk about the course, review this outline, and discuss what's available in the Mac lab.
 * Please re-review this outline after our first meeting and email me any questions or concerns you have.
 Odds are good I made a mistake, missed something, or skimmed over important information.
 Don't hesitate to call me on it.

 ## Module 1: Getting Started (Sept.
 11 and 14)